wandercone/unraid_appdata_backup/README.md

 ## How it Works

 - For each container, the script may:
-  - Optionally stop the container for backup consistency
+  - Optionally stop the container for backup integrity
   - Export the container's configuration to JSON
   - Use `rsync` to copy the appdata directory to the backup destination
   - Optionally restart the container